hypier/hono_docs_cn/docs/middleware/builtin/basic-auth.md

-# Basic Auth Middleware
+# Basic Authentication Middleware

-This middleware can apply Basic authentication to a specified path.
-Implementing Basic authentication with Cloudflare Workers or other platforms is more complicated than it seems, but with this middleware, it's a breeze.
+This middleware can apply basic authentication to specified paths.
+Implementing basic authentication on Cloudflare Workers or other platforms is more complex than it seems, but with this middleware, it's a breeze.

-For more information about how the Basic auth scheme works under the hood, see the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).
+For more information about the basic authentication mechanism, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).

-## Import
+## 导入

 ```ts
 import { Hono } from 'hono'
 import { basicAuth } from 'hono/basic-auth'
 ```

-## Usage
+## 用法

 ```ts
 const app = new Hono()